relevant-community/reputation/README.md

 Relevant Reputation Protocol is a personalized pagerank algorithm that supports negative links.
 It is used to compute user and content rankings in a reddit-like bulletin board — [Relevant](https://relevant.community).

+Disclaimer: The code in this repo has not be audited or tested in production, please use at your own risk.

 ## Use Cases

 Because the algorithm supports negative links, it can be used to represent upvotes and downvotes.
 This enables usescases such as voting, governance and ranking of data.